DetachHead/basedpyright/README.md

 ##### generating your own stubs with docstrings

-basedpyright uses [docify](https://github.com/AThePeanut4/docify) to add docstrings to its stubs. if you have third party compiled modules, you can use docify to add docstrings to its stubs:
+basedpyright uses [docify](https://github.com/AThePeanut4/docify) to add docstrings to its stubs. if you have third party compiled modules and you want basedpyright to see its docstrings, you can do the same:

 ```
-python -m docify path/to/package_name --output typings/package_name
+python -m docify path/to/stubs/for/package --in-place
 ```

 or if you're using a different version of typeshed, you can use the `--builtins-only` argument to replicate how basedpyright's version of typeshed is generated for your current platform and python version: